Poeciliidae: Live-bearing

-Although the whole family Poeciliidae is known as "live bearers" (viviparous), some species are egg-scattering with external fertilization.
-All African species are egg-layers, and (with the exception of the members of the genus Tomeurus), all American species are live-bearers.
-Among the three subfamilies, the Aplocheilichthyinae are restricted to Africa, the Poeciliinae are primarily from the Americas (the only exception is the African Rhexipanchax), and the Procatopodinae are mainly from Africa (the South American Fluviphylax and Pseudopoecilia are the only exceptions).
-This distribution suggests that the Poeciliidae antedate the split between Africa and South America 100 million years ago, and that live-bearing subsequently evolved in South America.
-Poeciliids colonized North America through the Antilles, while they were connected 44 million years ago.
-Poeciliids then moved to Central America by the Aves land bridge on the Caribbean Plate.
-When South America connected to Central America three million years ago, some further dispersal southward occurred, but South American species did not move into Central America.

-Among the live-bearing species, differences are seen in the mode and degree of support the female gives the developing larvae.
+All species in the Poecilidae are live-bearers.
+Differences are seen in the mode and degree of support the female gives the developing larvae.
 Many members of the family Poeciliidae are considered to be lecithotrophic (the mother provisions the oocyte with all the resources it needs prior to fertilization, so the egg is independent of the mother), but others are matrotrophic (literally "mother feeding": the mother provides the majority of resources to the developing offspring after fertilization).
 Lecithotrophy and matrotrophy are not discrete traits.
 Most scientific studies quantify matrotrophy using a matrotrophy index (MI), which is the dry mass of fully developed offspring divided by the dry mass of a fertilized egg.